scionproto/scion/doc/DRKeyInfra.md

 prefetching future keys allows for seamless transition to the new key.
 To obtain valid AS-level certificates to sign and encrypt the first level key exchange, we can use the SCION control-plane PKI.
-The request token is signed with B’s private key to prove authenticity of the request Upon receiving the initial request, CS\_A checks the signature and timestamp for authenticity and expiration.
+The request token is signed with B’s private key to prove authenticity of the request.
+Upon receiving the initial request, CS\_A checks the signature and timestamp for authenticity and expiration.
 If the request has not yet expired, the certificate server CS\_A will reply with an encrypted and signed first-level key derived from the local